 If you have any inadmissibilities during the green card application process, then you can submit a waiver to request they overlook the violation.
 Our attorneys assist with waivers, so feel free to call us today.

 Asylum, cancellation of removal and special immigrant juvenile status are three effective and legal ways to remain in this country if you face deportation.

 No one should have to be afraid of the country they live in.
 Fortunately, those who are fleeing a country in which they may face persecution can find refuge through asylum in the United States.

 If you face deportation, then the cancellation of removal may be able to help.
 This is an immigration law method that involves a request to change your status to lawfully admitted status.

 Special immigration juvenile status (SIJS) is available to nonimmigrant children (under the age of 21) that are victims of abuse, neglect or abandonment.

 Contact us today for more information regarding Alexandria, VA immigration law services.
 Our office can assist you with visas and green card statuses.
-Our experienced immigration attorneys are glad to answer all of your questions during a convenient consultation.
-Reach out today by phone at (571) 559-7229 to get started on your immigration law process.
+Our experienced Alexandria, VA immigration attorney would be glad to answer all of your questions during a convenient consultation.
+Reach out today by phone at (703) 273-5500 or request a consultation online to speak with our Alexandria, VA immigration attorney and to get started on your visa process.